markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

-It's very obvious that this will get out of hand quickly, and we will get back to this case later; for now, let us look at another way of splitting a range:
+It's very obvious that this will get out of hand quickly, and we will get back to this case later; for now, let us look at another way of splitting a single range, such as the BMI:

 ![](Decisions/bmiRiskFactor4.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821910672135)

-The `split` expression is explicitly designed to break down _one_ value into subranges; this is why the value, `bmi`, is pulled before the various cases.
-This is why it does not have to be mentioned in each case.
-As a flip side, you cannot add a second value, such as the `age` in the example above.
+Note how we use `split` instead of `alt`.
+The `split` expression is explicitly designed to break down _one_ value into subranges; this is why the value, `bmi`, is pulled before the various cases and does not have to be mentioned in each case.
+On the flip side, you cannot add a second value, such as the `age` from the example above.
-It is a nice example how it is useful that a special-purpose expression can be used to handle a (presumably) common problem in a way that is much more readable than using a more general-purpose concept like `alt`.
+It is a nice example how it is useful to have a special-purpose expression to handle a (presumably) common problem in a way that is much more readable than using a more general-purpose concept like `alt`.

-**Two Dimensions:** Often you have to make a decision based on two criteria.
-For example, it is quite plausible (again: no real medical relevance here!) that the risk factor involved in somebody's weight depends on their age.
+**Two Dimensions:** As we have seen above in the example with `bmi` and `age`, you often have to make a decision based on two criteria; the risk factor involved in somebody's weight depends also on their age.
 Here is a two-dimensional decision table that represents such as decision:

 ![](Decisions/bmiRiskFactor5.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821911985789)